-If a Competition dancer is dismissed or leaves the program; you are responsible for any outstanding costume costs (total cost of the costume; deposits and balances) and the student leaving the team is expected to turn in all costumes to the studio.
+If a Competition dancer is dismissed or leaves the program; you are responsible for any outstanding costume costs and the student leaving the team is expected to turn in all costumes to the studio.

 If a Competition dancer were to get injured or ill for some reason and is not able to compete; Studio C has the right to replace that dancer in the formations until they are well.
 The dancer not competing MUST loan their costumes to the replacement dancer/dancers.